LoganTML/LoganTML/README.md

 ### Howdy,
 I'm a U1 Software Engineering student at McGill University in Montreal, QC.
-Currently working on two projects- Grid-Puzzle-Game, in Java, which can be found in the repository of the same name, and a physics-based basketball game in Unity.
+Currently working on two projects: Grid-Puzzle-Game, in Java, which can be found in the repository of the same name, and a physics-based basketball game in Unity.

 Capable in Java, C, and HTML/CSS.